zmitton/uport-contracts-js/README.md

 })
 ```
 ### API
 Everything nested in the uport object follows the [truffle-contract](https://github.com/trufflesuite/truffle-contract) API.
-Therefore, the contract instance objects have promise-based functions corresponding to all their solidity function names.
-Its useful to view the solidity contract code which is [held here](https://github.com/zmitton/uport-contracts).
+The contract instance objects have promise-based functions corresponding to all their solidity function names.
+Therefore its useful to view the solidity contract code which is [held here](https://github.com/zmitton/uport-contracts).

 More to follow
 -------